Bio

 Eliza O’Malley- Biography

-Companies with whom O’Malley has sung roles include Goat Hall Productions/San Francisco Cabaret Opera, Verismo Opera, The Santa Cruz Chamber Orchestra, Oakland Opera Theater, Berkeley Opera, Solo Opera, BASOTI and Capitol Opera Sacramento.
+O’Malley has sung roles with Berkeley Chamber Opera, Verismo Opera, The Handel Opera Project, Goat Hall Productions/San Francisco Cabaret Opera, The Santa Cruz Chamber Orchestra, Oakland Opera Theater, Berkeley Opera, Solo Opera, BASOTI and Capitol Opera Sacramento.
 She also sang the role of Emma in a workshop production of Khovanshchina conducted by Kent Nagano.
 She produces and sings in the “Dazzling Divas” nights of opera arias at the Bateau Ivre and a series of monthly Work-in-Progress concerts at the Chamber Arts House in Berkeley, which she helped to found.
+Raised in the San Francisco Bay Area, soprano Eliza O’Malley received training in the summer programs AIMS in Graz, Austria, Aspen School of Music, the Wesley Balk Institute and BASOTI as well as at Oberlin College.
+She earned an M.M. in Voice Performance at Texas Tech University School of Music.

-In addition to performing, Eliza is a voice teacher both at the East Bay Center for Performing Arts and privately, as well as a piano teacher at the Chinese American International School.
-Her singing students have been awarded professional engagements as well as leading roles in their high school musicals.
+In addition to performing, Eliza teaches voice lessons privately as well as at The East Bay Center for Performing Arts.
+Her singing students have been awarded professional engagements as well as leading roles in their high school musicals.She has led her students in performances of Purcell’s opera Dido and Aeneas.